 How to publish your MSIX package to the Microsoft Store?

-You've finished building your MSIX application, and it's time to share it with the rest of the world.
+You've finished building your MSIX application, and it's time to share it with the rest of

 Now, we know there are many platforms to consider when publishing your application, but Microsoft Store is definitely one of the best ones.
 Why?
 Well, there are various benefits that come from publishing your MSIX app in the Microsoft Store, let's go through some of them: